vincentjiu23/vincentjiu23/README.md

 <h1>Hi there! 👋 Welcome to my GitHub!</h1>
-<p>I'm Rai, a software engineering enthusiast who loves learning and exploring the world of programming.
+<p>I'm Vin, a software engineering enthusiast who loves learning and exploring the world of programming.
 Most of the repositories you'll find here are the results of my coding practice, where I experiment with various programming languages, frameworks, and new technologies.</p>
 <p>I believe every line of code I write is a small step toward mastering my craft.
 Feel free to explore my projects, leave feedback, or just say hi! 😊</p>

 ---